 Katavi National Park is the third largest National Park in Tanzania.
-Due to the Parks remoteness the park is less visited which adds to the sense of endless untouched wilderness.
+Due to the Parks remoteness, the park is less visited which adds to the sense of endless untouched wilderness.

 The main game viewing area in Katavi National Park is at the Katuma River.
-During the rainy season from December to February the roads in Katavi National Park are often flooded.
+During the rainy season from December to February, the roads in Katavi National Park are often flooded.
 From February to April the area is slightly more accessible.

 The most impressive sightings are the pods of hundreds of hippos in the remaining pools at the end of the dry season.
 Katavi National Park is best accessed from Dar es Salaam or Arusha by charter flights.
-Overland travel is possible, however allow for additional travel time due to distance and road conditions.
+Overland travel is possible, but allow for additional travel time due to distance and road conditions.

 Explore Africa of a bygone era in an untouched wilderness sanctuary.

 See Katavi National Park Safari Lodges in Tanzania below.